State Licensure Information for Academic Programs | PCOM

 The National Association of School Psychologists has a helpful resource for navigating state certification.

-PCOM has NOT made a determination of meeting School Psychology Certification requirements in the remaining 49 states states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.
+PCOM has NOT made a determination of meeting school psychology certification requirements in the remaining 49 states states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.

 Board Certified Behavior Analyst® (BCBA®)

-The MS School Psychology with specialization in Applied Behavior Analysis program meets all curricular requirements for the conferral of the MS degree and board certification in behavior analysis by national standards established by the Association for Behavior Analysis International.
+Students enrolled in the PsyD School Psychology program may also earn the MS School Psychology with specialization in Applied Behavior Analysis The MS School Psychology meets all curricular requirements for the conferral of the MS degree and board certification in behavior analysis by national standards established by the Behavior Analyst Certification Board (BACB).
+The Association for Behavior Analysis International has verified specific courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examination.
+Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.
 Students who complete the degree will have the coursework required for Board Certification in Behavior Analysis and may be eligible for specific licensure in all 50 states based on the academic curriculum.
-The MS in School Psychology is not a terminal degree.
-The degree is given in course during the PsyD and EdS programs.
-Additionally, the MS degree does not meet the requirements for certification in School Psychology.

 The Association for Behavior Analysis International has a helpful resource for navigating state and interstate licensure.